adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 \end{matrix}\right] \tag{32}
 $$

-The structure is easy to read off.
-Rotors 2 and 4, sitting on the $$y$$-axis, carry all of the roll authority at weight $$\tfrac{1}{2}$$ and do nothing for pitch; rotors 1 and 3 are the mirror image.
-Each of roll and pitch comes from only two motors.
+The structure can be read straight off the inverse.
+Rotors 2 and 4 sit on the $$y$$-axis, so they carry all of the roll authority at weight $$\tfrac{1}{2}$$ and contribute nothing to pitch.
+Rotors 1 and 3 do the same for pitch.
+Roll and pitch each come from only two motors.

 ## 6.2 `X` layout